Keksoj/tcp_echoer/README.md

 This means that within 2 seconds, all words will be echoed in a random order.

-The client:
+Meanwhile, the client:

--   listens on the same TCP connection and logs
+-   listens on the same TCP connection
+-   logs every incoming word

+## How it's going now

+The client sends the words all right (does not listen yet), the server receives them (it seems), but when echoing them, the server "hears" them, and re-echoes them, and so on and so on.